top of page

 Why 'The War of Ideas' is important.

 Even as simple as uploading a photo on Instagram sometimes have bad consequences.
-I mean if you're in US or Europe and you post a photo of a melting iceberg, you'll have some conservative trolls OR If you're in my country and if you're a female, people might have something to say about your Clothes.
+I mean if you're in US or Europe and you post a photo of a melting iceberg, you'll have some conservative trolls.

 War of Ideas is Possible in the Modern World